God’s method for stopping us from

 I can now understand that my faith journey would become increasingly vital as time past, where God’s plan for me was NOT going to be damaged by my bad choices.
 There is a fair chance, as I have written, that I would never have come to faith at all if he had not changed my life’s direction in those ways.
 Nor would I have undertaken my ‘audit‘ of Christian faith and belief, performed over many decades, that underpins this website’s articles.
 Again, please click here to read about the ‘who’, ‘how’ and ‘why’ of this website.

 4. RECOGNISING IT IN YOUR LIFE

-I must state firstly that, of course, God will not necessarily choose to ‘arrange circumstances’ so as to influence your love life.
+I must state firstly that, of course, God will not necessarily choose to ‘arrange circumstances’ so as to alter your love life.
 But, I do believe if you too look back over your past life there is a chance you will recognise similar instances of extremely unlikely preventative events there.
-Events that have changed an important aspect of your life’s direction.
+Events that have changed an important part of your life’s direction.

 And probably now, at a later time in life, you can count your blessings that it all happened in the way that it did.
 I am fairly confident that when you get in touch with them; the way they just happen at ‘pivotal’ times in life, then they really do stand out.